equipter/Life-Tracker/README.md

 ## Support

-For support or recommendations of things to add message Equip on discord @ Equip#1515
+For help with integrating your personal API's for automation or scripting or recommendations of things to add to the sheet, message Equip on discord @ Equip#1515